SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Platforms.md

 }
 ```

-#### Download Shapefiles Uploaded by Competent Authorities where STR regulation is applicable
+#### Download List of Uploaded Shapefiles by Competent Authorities

 **Overview**

-The shapefiles retrieval endpoint is designed to provide platforms with access to geospatial data in the form of shapefiles where the application procedure applies and where STR regulation is applicable.
-This endpoint allows platforms to request and download shapefiles.
-As a shapefile consists of at least 3 mandatory files (.shp, .shx, .dbf) we expect these to be uploaded within a ZIP file to the SDEP, we highly recommend to upload the .prj and .cpg file which are the projection files (with the coordinate system and project information) and the .cpg file which specifies the code page for the .dbf file.
+The shapefiles list retrieval endpoint is designed to provide platforms with a list of all available shapefiles that have been uploaded to the SDEP by competent authorities.
+This endpoint allows platform applications to query and retrieve metadata about the shapefiles, enabling easier management, selection, and download of geospatial data.

 **Technical Implementation**